splunk/public-o11y-docs/get-started/use-case-landing.rst

 - :ref:`historical-data`
 - :ref:`custom-metricset`

-For sample Profiling use cases, see :ref:`profiling-use-case-landingpage`:
+For Profiling use cases, see :ref:`profiling-use-case-landingpage`:

 - :ref:`profiling-use-case`
 - :ref:`memory-profiling-use-case`

 For database troubleshooting, see:

-- For a use case focusing on MySQL and SQL troubleshooting, see :ref:`db-perf-use-case`.
+- For MySQL and SQL troubleshooting, see :ref:`db-perf-use-case`.
-- For a use case focusing on Redis and NoSQL troubleshooting, see :ref:`redis-use-case`.
+- For Redis and NoSQL troubleshooting, see :ref:`redis-use-case`.

-For Infrastructure use cases:
+For Infrastructure and :ref:`Network Explorer <network-explorer-use-cases>` use cases refer to:

 - :ref:`aggregate-drop-use-case`

-:ref:`Network Explorer use cases <network-explorer-use-cases>`:

 - :ref:`find-network-error`
 - :ref:`cross-zone-traffic-cost`
 - :ref:`examine-service-dependencies`